Business Schools in Arkansas

 Graduate Business Schools in Arkansas

 We have data on 11 accredited schools for graduate business study in Arkansas.
-These schools are a little more expensive than the undergraduate schools, but still very affordable.
-The overall average is just $18,400, with two schools in the $30,000 range and the rest all near or below $20,000.
+These schools are a little more expensive than undergraduate schools, but still very affordable.
+The overall average is just $18,400, with two schools in the $30,000 range and the rest near or below $20,000.

 Four schools offer accredited online MBA programs in Arkansas and may be good fits for those who want to keep working while they further their educations.
 Arkansas State University offers an online MBA with an optional internship or independent study; the program is ranked in the top 10 among courses of this type by US News and World Report.
 Southern Arkansas University offers an online MBA with specializations in agri-business and supply chain management.
-Programs are also offered by the University of Arkansas and the University of Central Arkansas.
-Most accredited online MBA programs offer the same basic curriculum and courses as their offline equivalents and some allow students to mix in-person and online resources.
+Programs are also provided by the University of Arkansas and the University of Central Arkansas.
+Most accredited online MBA programs offer the same primary curriculum and courses as their offline equivalents, and some allow students to mix in-person and online resources.

 The table below shows graduate business school tuition costs, average accepted applicant GMAT scores, percentage of faculty with a doctorate, and student-to-faculty ratios.
 Click any column header to sort the table based on its contents.